Peter's blend

 guaranteed income producing assets could produce 67% the income Peter needs from 20% of the portfolio.
 This means most of the income is being generated from the defensive allocation (guaranteed income producing asset).
 By doing this, the equity allocation of the portfolio could grow unrestricted by the requirement to generate income.
 All supporting Peter’s objectives.

 Guaranteed income producing asset income can be rolled back into the invested portfolio if the ad-hoc income is not needed in a particular year.
-This will provide Peter with greater flexibility.
+This could provide Peter with greater flexibility.

 Peter's income objective could be achieved with less strain on the portfolio, whilst enabling higher projected long-term portfolio values to help achieve his primary objective of maximising legacy.